 A Mission of Mentorship and Education

-Remembering his own education journey, Dr. Gitnick pivoted to meet this critical need, expanding the Fulfillment Fund to serve children of all abilities and adding high school completion and college readiness to the organization’s mission.
-The Fulfillment Fund added a college scholarship program, which began in 1989.
-Dr. Gitnick’s story was starting to come full-circle.
+Remembering his own education journey, Dr. Gitnick pivoted to meet this critical need, expanding Fulfillment Fund to serve children of all abilities and adding high school completion and college readiness to the organization’s mission.
+In 1989, Fulfillment Fund added a college scholarship program, and Dr. Gitnick’s story was starting to come full circle.

-In 1991, Cherna Gitnick founded the Friends of the Fulfillment Fund: a women’s auxiliary group that raised crucial funds.
-Soon, the Friends began hosting annual fundraising luncheons which went on for more than ten years, and later transformed these events into new and creative initiatives such as “Songs of Our Lives” and the Fulfillment Fund Author and Artist Series, which helped raise critical funds for scholarships and the organization.
+In 1991, Cherna Gitnick founded the Friends of Fulfillment Fund: a women’s auxiliary group that raised crucial funds.
+Soon, the Friends began hosting annual fundraising luncheons, which went on for many years.
+Later these events were transformed into new and creative initiatives such as “Songs of Our Lives” and Fulfillment Fund Author and Artist Series, which helped support scholarships and the organization.

-Today, the Fulfillment Fund’s mission to empower students to graduate from high school, get into college, and earn their degree continues to change lives.
-Beyond the classroom, the Fulfillment Fund Alumni Association offers workshops and networking opportunities, and the programs team is adding a growing array of career-focused services that will change the game for new graduates.
+Today, Fulfillment Fund’s mission to empower students to graduate from high school, get into college, and earn their degree, continues to change lives.
+Beyond the classroom, Fulfillment Fund’s Alumni Association offers workshops and networking opportunities, and the programs team is adding a growing array of career-focused services that will change the game for new graduates.

-At each step of the way, the Gitnicks have been there to build connections, help fundraise and make each forward-thinking dream a reality.
+At each step of the way, the Gitnicks built connections, fundraised, and made each forward-thinking dream a reality.
 We are immeasurably grateful for their vision, generosity, and dedication to the youth of Los Angeles.

-Dr. Gitnick is the Emeritus Chief of the Vatche and Tamar Manoukian Division of Digestive Diseases at the David Geffen School of Medicine at UCLA, and headed up one of the largest gastroenterology divisions in the world.
-Dr. Gitnick is former president of the Medical Board of California, former chief of staff of the UCLA Medical Center and was medical director of the UCLA Health Care Programs.
-Cherna and Dr. Gitnick live in Los Angeles and have been married for 55 years.
-They have four children, seven grandchildren, and are avid collectors of contemporary glass art.
+Dr. Gitnick was Emeritus Chief of the Vatche and Tamar Manoukian Division of Digestive Diseases at the David Geffen School of Medicine at UCLA and headed up one of the largest gastroenterology divisions in the world.
+Having authored more than 48 books and countless papers on various digestive diseases and their treatment, Dr. Gitnick was also the former president of the Medical Board of California, chief of staff of the UCLA Medical Center, and medical director of the UCLA Health Care Programs.